jpc-hpe/my_nvim_config/NOTES.md

 fzf-lua: All the leader+s and more. ":FzfLua builtin" for metamenu

-gitsigns: Related to git editiing.
+gitsigns: Related to git editing.
 It offers several features:

 - Marks editing in the gutter (and lualine).
 - `[` or `]` with h or H to navigate "hunks".